iann0036/tf-cfn-provider/docs/providers/azurerm/ContainerService.md

 `Tags` - (Optional) A mapping of tags to assign to the resource.

-### DiagnosticsProfile Properties
+### MasterProfile Properties

+`Count` - (Required) Number of masters (VMs) in the container service cluster.
+Allowed values are 1, 3, and 5.
+The default value is 1.

-`Enabled` - (Required) Should VM Diagnostics be enabled for the Container Service VM's.
+`DnsPrefix` - (Required) The DNS Prefix to use for the Container Service master nodes.

+### LinuxProfile Properties

+`AdminUsername` - (Required) The Admin Username for the Cluster.

+`SshKey` - (Required) An SSH Key block as documented below.

 ### SshKey Properties